View your Shopping CartFrequently Asked QuestionsEmail Us

 1. Preloader Frames: First you will have to create your preloader frames.

 • Insert a frame using Insert Frame (F5) after the first frame in the guestbook layer.
 Go back to the first frame and now select Insert blank keyframe (F7).
-You will see the two frames, that were joined in the timeline, separate.
+You will see the two frames that were joined in the timeline, separate.
 Now label the second frame 'Load'.
 This frame represents the starting point of the preloader.
 Place a simple text box displaying 'Loading Guest-Book entries' on the frame.

 • Double click the 'Load' frame and give the following action script.